strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ### 2. Write & publish your first article

 Now it's time to write!
-Navigate to [_COLLECTION TYPES > Articles_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::article.article?page=1&pageSize=10&_sort=title:ASC) in the left-hand menu, and click the **+ Add New Articles** button.
+Navigate to [_Collection Types > Articles_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::article.article?page=1&pageSize=10&_sort=title:ASC) in the left-hand menu, and click the **+ Add New Articles** button.

 ![Screenshot: Create a new article in Admin Panel](../assets/quick-start-guide/qsg-starters-step2-02-write_article.png)